openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 English and foreign text tags following UTF-8 encoding are supported.

-Language models supported by Tesseract must be stored in /bin/tessdata.
+Language models supported by Tesseract must be stored in /bin/tessdata and script models must be stored in /bin/tessdata/scripts.
-Users are able to store new models into the tessdata folder to expand supported languages.
+Users are able to store new models into the tessdata folder to expand supported languages and scripts.

 Most languages will only require the *.traineddata file.
 Certain languages will also require the [lang].cube.* files to be present within the tessdata directory as well.